JPDoesDev/GamingVision/README.md

 - Requires a trained YOLO model for each game
 - Some games with anti-cheat may block screen capture
 - OCR accuracy depends on game font clarity
+- ONNX inference is serialized (one frame at a time) to prevent GPU crashes

 ## License